vpkg-project/vpkg/README.md

-migrate manifest [--format=vpkg|vmod]      Migrate manifest file to a specified format. remove [packages]                          Removes packages update                                     Updates packages. version                                    Prints the Version of this program.
+migrate manifest [--format=vpkg|vmod]      Migrate manifest file to a specified format. remove [packages]                          Removes packages update                                     Updates packages. version                                    Prints the version of this program.

 OPTIONS

 --global, -g                               Installs the modules/packages into the `.vmodules` folder.
---force                                    Force download the packages
+--force                                    Force download the packages.
 ```

 ## vpkg API